Wednesday, October 01, 2025

 HOMEWORK CLUB

 Need a quiet spot to focus on your homework, study for an exam, or simply to enjoy your lunch in peace?
-Then come join us in Room B20 (Mr. Kirilenko)!
+Then come join us in Room B20 (Mr. Kirilenko's classroom)!
 Homework Club runs Monday to Friday from 12:14 pm to 1:14pm.
 All students are welcome to attend!

 FREE FEMININE MENSTRUAL PRODUCTS